2002 Hawaii gubernatorial election

-The 2002 Hawaii gubernatorial election was held on November 5, 2002, to select the Governor of Hawaii.
+The 2002 Hawaii gubernatorial election was held on November 5, 2002, to select the governor of Hawaii.
 Incumbent Democratic Governor of Hawaii Ben Cayetano was term-limited and therefore could not run for re-election.
 Former Maui Mayor Linda Lingle, who had narrowly lost the 1998 election, was nominated once again by the Republicans while Lieutenant Governor Mazie Hirono earned the Democratic nomination in a tight race.
 Lingle and Hirono duked it out in a hard-fought campaign, with Hirono's campaign crippled by allegations of corruption within the Hawaii Democratic Party and many voters desiring a change.

-Ultimately, Lingle defeated Hirono in a close election, making her the first Republican Governor of Hawaii elected since 1959 and the state's first-ever female governor.
-Lingle and Hirono would face off again 10 years later in the 2012 U.S. Senate election, where Hirono won 63% - 37%, making Lingle the first female Governor and Hirono the first female U.S. Senator in Hawaii history.
+The influence of migrants from the mainland as well as the decrease in party loyalty of ethnic groups led more voters towards Lingle.
+Ultimately Lingle defeated Hirono in a close election, making her the first Republican governor of Hawaii elected since 1959 and the state's first-ever female governor.
+She was the first white person to be elected governor of the state since 1970.
+Lingle and Hirono faced off again in Hawaii's 2012 U.S. Senate election; Hirono won that race and thus became the first female U.S. senator in Hawaii history.